susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 There are various ways to improve the game which is currently under construction:

 - Make TUI, using ncurses possibly.
-- Improve the looks of the console version
 - Optimize time complexity of computer playing
 - Implement levels with wizard (above 5 on the original game website)